jcs-instructor/mobtimer/backlog.md

 - [ ] **Move const defaultHeartbeatValues into class** right below it
 - [ ] **Fix failing Heartbeat integration test**
 - [ ] **Speed up tests** WIP
-      - [x] Refactor processRawRequest to just return the response and mobName (don't need others)
-      - [x] In non-integration request repsonse tests use jest mock time
       - [ ] Organize integration tests: Separate some from other tests (either separate files or multiple describe blocks):
             1. Expiration-related tests (including reset, which triggers an expiration)
             2. Multi-mob tests